+In 2016, Miss Bish received the inaugural Distinguished Career Award from the New York City Chapter of the American Guild of Organists for exemplary service to the organ, choral music, and related fields.
 In 1989, Miss Bish was awarded the National Citation by the National Federation of Music Clubs of America.
-Considered to be the Federation’s highest honor, Diane Bish shares this rare distinction with such legends as Leonard Bernstein, Eugene Ormandy, Van Cliburn, Robert Shaw, Irving Berlin and Fred Waring in receiving this award “for distinguished service to the musical, artistic, and cultural life of the nation.”
+Considered to be the Federation’s highest honor, Diane Bish shares this rare distinction with such luminaries as Leonard Bernstein, Eugene Ormandy, Van Cliburn, Robert Shaw, Irving Berlin and Fred Waring in receiving this award “for distinguished service to the musical, artistic, and cultural life of the nation.”

 A consummate church musician, Diane Bish served as senior organist and artist-in-residence at the Coral Ridge Presbyterian Church in Fort Lauderdale, Florida, for over 20 years.
-While at Coral Ridge Church, she was instrumental in developing one of the country’s first church concert series, creating an annual church music workshop for musicians around the world, and designing the 117-rank Ruffatti organ, distinguished as one of the great organs in America.
+While at Coral Ridge Church, she led the design of the 117-rank Ruffatti organ, recognized as one of the great organs in America.
+She was instrumental in developing one of the country’s first church concert series and creating an annual church music workshop for musicians around the world.
 In her book Church Music Explosion, Miss Bish shares her philosophy of excellence in church music.

 Miss Bish has recorded on the foremost organs of the world and was the first American woman to record on the four organs of Freiburg Cathedral, Germany.
 Featured on over 30 of her recordings are music for organ and orchestra, brass and organ, great organ masterpieces, organ and harp, original works, and hymn arrangements.